 Through the success of this palliative post for patients, the hospital has taken on another palliative consultant and they have the opportunity to become a training hospital in the future, once they secure more funding.

-Magnolia House is another project that Molly Ollys supported that opened in February 2017.
-The Charity worked with health professionals at Birmingham Children’s Hospital to create and furnish Magnolia House at a cost of £45K.
+Magnolia House is another project we supported that opened in February 2017.
+We worked with health professionals at Birmingham Children’s Hospital to create and furnish Magnolia House at a cost of £45K.
 This has given the hospital a safe, non-clinical and comforting space where medical teams and families can have important discussions about diagnosis, treatment and end-of-life care.

-More than 2,500 wishes have also been granted all over the UK since the Charity began in 2012.
-Each wish the Charity donates is unique like each child and over the years, there have been many weird and wonderful wishes delivered.
-One teenage boy who was a big fan of police interceptors asked to be arrested by police as his wish and of course, the Charity made sure that happened.
+More than 2,500 wishes have also been granted all over the UK since we began in 2012.
+Each wish we donate is individual like each child and over the years, there have been many weird and wonderful wishes delivered.
+One teenage boy who was a big fan of police interceptors asked to be arrested by police as his wish and of course, we made sure that happened.
 Rachel remembers it well; “This was certainly an unusual one but very special.
 We helped organise an 18th Birthday party for the boy and the police turned up at his party and arrested him in front of all his friends and family which he was delighted about.”

-Supporting children and their families emotionally is the key purpose of Molly Ollys and their strapline – which still rings true 10 years after it started – is ‘making the dark days brighter.’
+Supporting children and their families emotionally is the key purpose of Molly Ollys and our strapline – which still rings true 10 years after we started – is ‘making the dark days brighter.’

 Over the years, Olly The Brave soft toy lion has helped support thousands of children, normalising the effects of chemo and comforting them when they were afraid.
 Olly has his own Hickman line and a detachable mane with different coloured manes to change Olly into.
 This helps children to feel ok when they lose their hair and if it grows back differently, they can put a fun one on Olly.